OneGeology/documentation/_sources/providingdata.rst.txt

 If you are willing and able to host your own data you will then need to fill in the Data Coordination form on the OneGeology website - http://onegeology.org/technical_progress/data_coordination.cfm

-If you are unable to host your own data for any reason, then you will <strong>ALSO</strong> need to fill in the buddy form on the OneGeology website - http://onegeology.org/technical_progress/buddy_coordination.cfm
+If you are unable to host your own data for any reason, then you will *ALSO* need to fill in the buddy form on the OneGeology website - http://onegeology.org/technical_progress/buddy_coordination.cfm

 Next, send an email to onegeologyhelp@bgs.ac.uk with the URL of the proposed service.